How to Get Into UCLA: Acceptance Rate and Strategies

 - UCLA does not consider “demonstrated interest” in the admissions process.

-Make sure to dedicate sufficient time and effort to the supplemental essays required by UCLA.
-In the 2021-22 cycle, there were eight total prompts, and applicants must respond to four.
-Each response is limited to maximum of 350 words.
+- Lastly, make sure to dedicate sufficient time and effort to the supplemental essays required by UCLA.
+In the 2022-23 cycle, there were eight total prompts, and applicants must respond to four.

 1) Describe an example of your leadership experience in which you have positively influenced others, helped resolve disputes or contributed to group efforts over time.